glitchy/calculazer-rs/README.md

 # calculazer-rs
-A calculator using binary math (bitwise operations) written in Rust.
+A rusty calculator using bitwise operations.

 To run properly make sure your terminal window is full screen (otherwise the ASCII art will be distorted).
 Also, the program